Whatapalaver/anagram_react/README.md

 ### _Additional issues with React_

-I struggled to handle the text file with the allowable wordlist so I have mocked it up with a very small array.
-That significantly removes the joy of playing with the app but I will work on resolving it.
+I struggled to handle the text file with the allowable wordlist so initially mocked it up with a very small array.
+That significantly removes the joy of playing with the app.
+I have managed to connect to the local text file but loading is very slow and it causes the browser to complain about the handling time.

 I also need to correct the error on display of the individual results that occurs because I haven't added unique id's for each item.